actualAnian/PublicShamer/README.md

 }
 ```

-the config needs to be in the same directory as run.py file
+The config needs to be in the same directory as run.py file